400-000-000/jaded/content/about.md

 ## The Structure

-The first Jaded hub is in NYC, its flagship institutions being [**Jaded Forum**](/forum) – a show hosted by artists Yedoye Travis and Z and produced by 400,000,000 Productions that includes community discussion, live performances, and parties – **Jaded Records,** and **Jaded Magazine (in development).** Jaded Forum as a show – and the first project of Jaded as a global collective – is structured under a multi-stakeholder co-op model, which means there are various levels of membership within the institution, and a range of percentages in terms of how much of any surplus generated is distributed to co-owners and/or members.
+The first Jaded hub is in NYC.
+Its flagship institutions is [**Jaded Forum**](/forum), a show hosted by artists Yedoye Travis and Z that includes community discussion, live performances, and parties.
+This hub also includes **Jaded Records,** and **Jaded Magazine (in development).** Jaded Forum as a show is produced by 400,000,000 Productions, a multi-stakeholder co-op with various levels of membership.

 **Have a cooperative or collective in any of the areas below?
 Reach out, plug in, and let’s federate.**